 The Virginia Institute of Marine Science (VIMS) offers a number of learning and teaching resources for formal and informal educators in the K-12 arena.

 The Virginia Regional Competition of the National Ocean Sciences Bowl showcases some of the Commonwealth's most talented science students as they display their mastery of oceanic knowledge.
 Teams from 16 high schools compete in a contest co-hosted by the Virginia Institute of Marine Science and Old Dominion University.
 The winning team goes on to represent Virginia at the National finals.

 This web-based clearinghouse of the best online resources for marine science education is developed and maintained by Sea Grant marine education specialists at VIMS.

 Learn about the diverse opportunities available for a career in marine science; and the classroom, laboratory, and research experiences that will help give your students a leg up.

 The PERFECT program (Partnership between Educators and Researchers for Enhancing Classroom Teaching) teams VIMS graduate students with educators in local schools.
 The program is funded by the National Science Foundation.

-Virginia Sea Grant communicates current research information on seafood through workshops and seminars, cooking demonstrations, and professional-development programs for chefs.
+Virginia Sea Grant communicates current research information on seafood through workshops and seminars, cooking demonstrations, and professional development programs for chefs.

-Invite VIMS faculty and staff for talks or other outreach activities at your school, community organization, club, business, or other venue.
+Invite VIMS faculty and staff for talks or other outreach activities at your school, community organization, club, business, or other venues.
 The topics available are as varied as VIMS research.
 For more information, call 804-684-7846 or e-mail [[programs]].

 Virginia Sea Grant's Marine Education program provides services for classroom teachers and informal educators in Virginia and beyond, including workshops, courses, and online teaching resources.